Alerting and Alert Rules

 Alert Rules

-- Scope: Whether the rule applies organization-wide or within a specific project.
+- Scope: Where the rule applies (organization-wide or just in specific projects)

 Event